dineshdhotrad/objdect/README.md

 - Lines 179 and 181.
 In the train_input_reader section, change input_path and label_map_path to:
   - input_path : "<YOUR PATH FOR TF MODEL>/models/research/object_detection/gen1/train.record"
   - label_map_path: "<YOUR PATH FOR TF MODEL>/models/research/object_detection/training/labelmap.pbtxt"

-- Line 130.
-Change num_examples to the number of images you have in the \images\test directory.

 - Lines 191 and 195.
 In the eval_input_reader section, change input_path and label_map_path to:
   - input_path : "<YOUR PATH FOR TF MODEL>/models/research/object_detection/gen1/test.record"
   - label_map_path: "<YOUR PATH FOR TF MODEL>/models/research/object_detection/training/labelmap.pbtxt"